idaholab/virtual_test_bed/doc/content/htgr/httf/lower_plenum_cfd.md

 In addition to the instantaneous solutions, a time averaging analysis is also conducted for simulation results from 3.8 to 5.6 time units.
 [Uavg] and [Tavg] illustrate the smooth profiles of time averaged velocity and temperature field respectively.
 Large velocity difference is noticed due to the geometric constraints in lower plenum.
 On the contrary, the temperature has a more uniform distribution for the most part of lower plenum.
+To better understand the modeling uncertainties of numerical simulations in the related applications, the Nek5000 calculations will be compared with other CFD software's predictions.
+This comparative analysis will provide insights into the accuracy and reliability of the simulation results and help identify potential sources of error in the modeling process.
+By examining the differences and similarities between the results obtained from different software, researchers and engineers can improve the modeling techniques and optimize the simulation settings to achieve better agreement with experimental data.
+Such a comprehensive analysis will help to enhance the credibility and usefulness of numerical simulations for various engineering applications.

 !media httf/lower_plenum_cfd/Uavg.png
        style=width:60%